Texas' abortion law is back in court

 "The federal government has not clearly shown that the Texas Heartbeat Act is unconstitutional, that a preliminary injunction would remedy irreparable harm, or that the balance of equities and public interest favor extraordinary relief," the state said in its filing.

-It also said the entire suit lacked merit because state authorities aren't the ones enforcing the new law since that falls on private citizens.
+It also said the entire suit lacks merit because state authorities aren't the ones enforcing the new law since that falls on private citizens.

 "The fact that private parties may rely on the challenged statute in other litigation does not create a case or controversy against the sovereign," Texas wrote.
 "It simply shows that those other cases would be the proper cases for deciding the constitutionality of the challenged statute."

 So far, one abortion provider has come forward to say he performed the procedure after the Texas law took effect.
-He's been sued by several individuals, including Oscar Stilley, a disbarred attorney previously convicted of tax evasion, who reserved time to argue in the case Friday.
+He has been sued by several individuals, including Oscar Stilley, a disbarred attorney previously convicted of tax evasion, who made an appearance at the hearing Friday.

-Judge Pitman, who was nominated to the bench by former President Obama, largely allowed the lawyers wide leeway to argue Friday, interrupting only a few times with questions.
+Pitman, who was nominated to the bench by former President Barack Obama, largely allowed the lawyers wide leeway to argue Friday, interrupting only a few times with questions.

 To the Justice Department, the judge asked about any possible limits to the broad authority the federal government is claiming to sue the state.
 To Texas, Pitman wondered, "If the state's so confident" about the constitutionality of the limits on women's access to abortion, "why did it go to such great lengths" to fashion a private right to sue?